 Margarita Leahy, MA, Ed.S, NCC, LPC, LCADC, ACS

 Ms. Leahy is a New Jersey Licensed Professional Counselor (LPC), a New Jersey Licensed Clinical Alcohol and Drug Counselor (LCADC), a National Board Certified Counselor (NCC), and an Approved Clinical Supervisor (ACS) along with being a Certified EMDR (Eye Movement Desensitization Reprocessing) Therapist.
+Ms. Leahy has completed training in the supervision of a Certified Peer Recovery Specialist.
+She has special training and previous experience working with pre-school mental health which includes being trained in the use of Sandtray and Filial Family Therapy.
 She is proud to have received a scholarship from the New Jersey Prevention Network for all of her LCADC courses that she diligently completed at the Trenton Rescue Mission.
-In her quest to help her community thrive, she participated as a Leadership Trenton Fellow, class of 2004.
-Ms. Leahy has years of clinical, administrative, psychiatric, educational/prevention work, and leadership experience, with her most recent position as one of The College of New Jersey’s Counseling and Prevention Services Assistant Directors.
+She is a certified and authorized instructor in the following programs: QPR a suicide prevention program, Connections Matter which is an ACE-informed prevention training for adults, and Common Sense Parenting of Preschoolers.

 Lisa Kauffman